-The newly added paragraph will be applicable as of January 1, 2020, and it prescribes a new type of visa, a “long-term visa based on employment”.
+The added paragraph is applicable as of January 1, 2020, and prescribes a new type of visa, a “long-term visa based on employment”.

-Consequently, a foreigner who acquires the long-term visa based on employment, exercises the employment rights in accordance with The Law on Employment of Foreigners.
+In line with this provision, a foreigner who acquires a long-term visa based on employment exercises employment rights in accordance with The Law on Employment of Foreigners.

-The harmonization of the two Laws will result in the possibility for foreigners to apply for the work permit based on a long-term visa.
-Such a work permit will be issued for the period of visa validity.
+The harmonization of the Law on Foreigners and the Law on Employment of Foreigners resulted in the possibility for foreigners to apply for a work permit based on a long-term visa.
+Such a work permit can be issued for the period of visa validity.